loozixuan/TARUMT-RSD-2123/README.md

 ## Software Systems Development - RSD Study Materials

 ### About this Repository
-:link: This repository contains recorded learning materials in **TAR UC Degree RSD** <br/>
+:link: This repository contains recorded learning materials in **RSD** during my year of study<br/>
-:link: Resources in this repository are only suggested, hence, you are encouraged to exercise your own judgment while utilizing these resources, better, please approach your tutor/instructor for the most accurate answer(s) <br/>
+:link: Resources in this repository are only suggested, hence, you are encouraged to exercise your own judgment while utilizing these resources, better, do approach your tutor/instructor for the most accurate answer(s).
+Please do not hesitate to contact me through Gmail if I can be of any further assistance. <br/>
 :link: Materials include `self-study notes`, `tutorial answers`, `practical codes`, `extra exercises` and `PYQ tried or discussed by lecturer/tutor`<br/>
 :link: Learning progression : Year 2 Semester 3 (done)<br/>